squaresLab/Houston/README.md

 ### 2.1 Setting up the Testing Environment
 We use docker [containers](https://www.docker.com/what-docker) to facilitate the test environment setup.
-* **Gazebo**: Running gazebo on a docker container can be difficult since there are multiple dependency issues.
+* **Gazebo**: Running Gazebo on a docker container can be difficult since there are multiple dependency issues.
 We have decided to run Gazebo in the non-simulated computer.
 A tested version of Gazebo for this setup can be found [here](https://github.com/osrf/uctf/tree/master/doc/install_binary).
 For more information visit the ArduPilot gazebo installation guide [here](http://ardupilot.org/dev/docs/using-gazebo-simulator-with-sitl.html)

 * **ArduCopter, mavros, and roscore**:
 ```